 About the introductory period: The rate on this kind of loan tends to be lower during the introductory period, which could mean a lower starting monthly payment.
 However, when the introductory period ends, your rate will go up or down depending on changes in the financial Glossary Term: index to which your loan is associated.
 If considering an ARM, carefully consider your ability to handle potential increases to your rate, and consequently, your monthly principal and interest payment.

-Caps: ARMs have two kinds of Glossary Term: rate caps.
-Glossary Term: Adjustment caps limit how much your rate can go up or down in any single adjustment period, limiting how much your loan payment can change when it adjusts.
-Glossary Term: Lifetime caps establish a maximum, and minimum, interest rate over the entire life of a loan.
+Caps: ARMs have both a periodic adjustment cap and a lifetime interest Glossary Term: rate cap.
+Periodic Glossary Term: adjustment caps limit how much a rate can increase in any given period.
+Most ARMs today only adjust annually, so a periodic adjustment cap is also known as an annual adjustment cap.
 Many caps allow a significant increase in each adjustment period and over the life of the loan, so despite having a cap, the increase in the monthly payment allowable under the cap may still result in “payment shock.”
-Such an increase may make it difficult, or impossible, for you to pay your mortgage on time if interest rates rise.
+Such an increase may make it difficult, or impossible, for your to pay your mortgage on time if interest rates rise.
 If you’re considering an ARM, find out what the caps would be and then run the numbers to see if you could still comfortably afford the monthly payments allowable under the rate caps.

 When might a Hybrid ARM make sense?

 Interest-only mortgages are adjustable-rate or fixed-rate loans, which contain an Glossary Term: interest-only payment option during a set period in the first years of the loan, often the first 10 years.
 During the interest-only period, borrowers can delay making principal payments and make monthly payments that only repay interest.
 After the interest-only period ends, assuming that a borrower selected this option and made only interest payments, the monthly payments would significantly increase when the required monthly payments started to include principal plus interest.